vladstudio/edna/src/note-help.md

 - pick a directory shared by Dropbox / One Drive / Google Drive etc.

 On other computers:
-- right click for context menu, `Notes storage / Open directory with notes`
+- right click for context menu, `Notes storage / Open notes in directory`
 - pick the same directory

 Please note that that the last written version wins.
 If you switch really quickly between computers, before the directory with notes has been replicated, you might over-write previous content.